bilal-amjad-dev/aws-repository/04-ebs.md

 - You can **change volume type** (e.g., from slower to faster SSD)
 - You can **create snapshots** and restore them to bigger volumes

+> Snapshots are backups of EBS volumes.
+They are stored in S3 and can be used to restore or create new volumes.

 ---